btmonier/vidger-shiny/markdown/vidger-tutorial.md

 1. Experimental Setup allows the user to select an experimental design for their DGE analysis.
 Options are Two-group comparison, Multiple factor comparisons, Classical interaction design, and Additive models (paired or blocking designs).
 The Two-group comparison options is the traditional approach for DGE and compares two levels for the selected factor type. **With the example data, selecting “Two group comparisons” for the experimental design and “Rootstock” for the factor allows for specific pairwise comparisons of Rootstock factor levels.
 Here, we can select specific comparisons of interest from the permutations of all pairwise comparisons.
 Selecting all comparison options will provide inverse duplications, so specific selections may be needed.
 Below, all unique pairwise combinations are selected.
 The linear model is also displayed for users interested in the model used for comparisons.**

+	**NOTE:** you must choose at least one comparison for this experimental design or else an error will occur!

 	<img src="../img/vid-tut-20.png" alt="Test" style="width: 90%;"/>

 	The Multiple factor comparisons design has users select two factor levels and performs all crosswise comparisons for the two chosen factor levels.  **With the example data, the Multiple factor comparisons design with Rootstock and Block selected as the two factors provides optional comparisons for each rootstock separated by block.
 In this situation, as with the other designs, the user selects which comparisons are of interest.
 Selecting C3309_B_VS_C3309_E allows for a comparisons of gene expression levels for the same rootstock in two different blocks.
 This provides insight into the locations and possibly time (due to time requirements for sampling) for this specific rootstock.**

+	**NOTE:** you must choose at least one comparison for this experimental design or else an error will occur!

 	<img src="../img/vid-tut-21.png" alt="Test" style="width: 90%;"/>